 A SPECIAL COMMENTARY BY EDITOR SUZANNE JALOT

-Press releases cross my desk every day.
-Sometimes dozens of them.
+Dozens of press releases cross my desk every day.
 I try to sort through them all, but because of the sheer volume of emails I receive, and the impossibility of covering every single story, anything that doesn’t immediately catch my attention or that is irrelevant to our readers will unfortunately get tossed away.
 But on this particular day there was one press release that caught my eye.
 The headline read:

 “Unleashed by PETCO Offers Chula Vista Pet Parents a New Way to Shop for Happy, Healthy Pets”